wpine215/phoenix64/README.md

 # phoenix64
-A repository for my solved CTF challenges for exploit.education's Phoenix challenges
+A repository for my solutions to exploit.education's Phoenix challenges